abe-winter/pg13-py/README.md

 * SQL is simulated in python
 * every test can create and populate its own lightweight database
 * tests are deterministic (at least with respect to database reuse)
-* parallelization across tests is safe (at least with respect to data)
+* parallelizing your test suite is safe (because each test gets a fresh DB)
 * performance: ~200 tests per second on my laptop

 Drop me a line if you're using this. `@gmail: awinter.public` (hint: turn it around)